nassimbg/Problems/notes/Notes.md

 - [Maximum Average Subarray I](https://leetcode.com/problems/maximum-average-subarray-i/)
   - you need to get the max cummulative sum between index i and i-k
+  - my solution can be optimized by just saving the cummulative sum of 2 values i and i-k

 ---